Mike Azinger

-2021 storming of the United States Capitol

-Azinger was present at the armed insurrection at the US Capitol on January 6, 2021.
-Azinger was attending the Stop the Steal rallies, where he claims he saw no evidence of violence.
-“The people that are responsible for that were Antifa, and there’s evidence of that,” he said, referring to videos that have made that claim.
-“Trump people don’t destroy property.
-"That’s not what we do.
-"They've been burning cities for months now."
-Continuing he said, “I don’t think Trump people broke into the Capitol.”
-Both claims have been widely disputed and proven wrong.
-Over 800 people have been convicted of various crimes.
-Azinger himself did not enter or walk to the Capitol.
+Azinger attended the January 6, 2021, Stop the Steal rally near the U.S. Capitol but did not walk to or enter the building.
+He claimed he saw no violence and blamed "antifa" for the attack.
+These claims have been widely disputed; over 800 people have been convicted for their roles in the attack.

 Election results

-In 2015, Republican Senator David Nohe resigned just one year into his four year term due to family commitments.
+In 2015, Republican Senator David Nohe resigned just one year into his four-year term due to family commitments.
 Delegate Bob Ashley was appointed to fill the seat until the next regularly scheduled election.
 Rather than run for the unexpired term, Ashley chose to challenge Senator Donna Boley for a full term in the Senate.
 As a result, area businessman Sam Winans and Delegate Azinger ran for the remaining two years on the term.
 Azinger beat Winans 61-39% to advance to the November general election against Democratic nominee Gregory Smith, former CEO of Mountain State Blue Cross-Blue Shield.
 Azinger beat Smith 55-45% to win the unexpired term.